VIPGatechFall2017/ShimonHeroVIP/README.md

 We created another python script to take these images and resize them to ```128x128``` or ```28x28``` (depending on the model we're testing).
 These images were then converted to numpy arrays and stored into two arrays for the training and testing datasets (80/20 split).

-The finger extension data was converted to a vector of size six using one-hot encoding.
+The finger flexion data was converted to a vector of size six using one-hot encoding.
 The first five indices corresponded to each finger where a ```1``` indicated that that specific finger was extended.
 A ```1``` at the last index indicated that no fingers were extended.
 This encoded data was also stored into two arrays for the training and testing classification labels.